-Record lows and brutal wind chill hit Central U.S. as another winter storm targets the East
+Record lows and brutal wind chill hit central U.S. as another winter storm targets the East

 Extreme cold takes over

-Around 500 counties in 14 states are currently under a wind chill advisory or warning, as a fist of frigid air extends from Washington state to Minnesota and south to Oklahoma and the Texas Panhandle.
-Wind chills this morning ranged from minus-20 to minus-50 across the Northern Plains.
+About 500 counties in 14 states are currently under a wind chill advisory or warning, as a fist of frigid air extends from Washington state to Minnesota and south to Oklahoma and the Texas Panhandle.
+Wind chills this morning ranged from minus-20 to minus-50 across the northern Plains.

 Below-zero temperatures reached as far south as the New Mexico, Texas and Oklahoma borders.
 Numerous daily record lows have been set already, a small sample from Wednesday morning includes: